Google Stitch vs Lazy AI

 | Has Daily / Usage Limits |

-Google Stitch is priced at unknown.
+Google Stitch is priced at free, with a free entry point.
 Lazy AI is priced at paid plans.
-Pay attention to daily limits — some tools throttle usage even on paid plans during heavy coding sessions.
+Pay attention to daily limits, some tools throttle usage even on paid plans during heavy coding sessions.
 Check whether you can buy additional credits if you hit the ceiling mid-project.

 Which Should You Choose?